ChongKaKam/easyFSM/README.md

 FSM.bind(curState, nextState, event, action);
 ```

-After you bound state, event and function,  you can use `handleEBent()` to send events to change the state of FSM.
+After you bound states, events and functions,  you can use `handleEBent()` to send events to change the state of FSM.

 ```c++
 FSM.handleEvent(event);